-Use a damp cloth with the 50/50 vinegar solution we mentioned above.
-Use a soft brush to remove any dirt from grooves.
+Use a damp cloth with a 50/50 vinegar and water solution.
+Scrub gently with a soft brush to remove any dirt from the grooves.

 These can be tricky ones to clean unless, like my little one’s favorite toy, you can launder them.
 There are many different materials that might need different types of cleaning.

-Fabric can also be washed with warm water and baby shampoo and allowed to dry out completely.
+You can also wash fabric dolls or doll clothes with warm water and baby shampoo and allow them to dry out completely.

 How Often Should I Clean Them?

 Toys need to be cleaned when you can see they’re getting dirty.
-But even if they look good, you should clean them at least once a week and disinfected them once a month.
+But even if they look good, you should clean them at least once a week and disinfect them monthly.

-However, if your baby or others have been sick, if other children have been playing with them, or the fur baby has licked them, disinfect them immediately.
+However, if your baby or others have been sick, if other children have been playing with them, or if your fur baby has licked them, disinfect them immediately.

-This will kill off germs and bacteria that normal soap and water won’t get rid of.
-That way you can reduce the risk of your baby or other family members being reinfected.
+This will kill off germs and bacteria that regular soap and water won’t eliminate.
+That way, you can reduce the risk of your baby or other family members being reinfected.